hrbrmstr/metis/README.md

 It will also support more than the vanilla id/secret auth mechism (it currently support the default basic auth and temp token auth, the latter via environment variables).

+This package includes the `AthenaJDBC41-1.0.1.jar` JAR file out of convenience but that will likely move to a separate package as this gets closer to prime time.

 See the **Usage** section for an example.

 The following functions are implemented: